PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Complément d’enquête is a France 2 investigation show mainly dealing with societal problems, broadcast every fortnight on TV.

 It depicts a woman journalist impersonating a young girl, using the username Lolita13 in a chatroom, in order to show the dangers of Internet to the audience.
 As she describes, she logged in a Skyrock chatroom and, without really starting any conversation, she was accosted by a stranger named Jonathan-du11.
-As the camera zooms in, it allows the viewer to have a glimpse of the entire logs.
+As the camera zooms in, it allows the viewer to have a glimpse of the entire logs (shown below).

 CC (French shorthand for “coucou”, meaning Hello)

 Tu va voir ma bite (though there is a typo that may change the meaning of the actual sentence, here, it means Do you want to see my dick)

 Jonathan-du11 a quitté le chat (Jonathan-du11 left the chatroom)

 The youtube video has accumulated more than 1 200 000 views as of August 2012.
 Since the very day the show was broadcast, there were forums threads made mainly to mock on it.